-When you visit the property of another person, whether it is a restaurant, grocery store, amusement park, or someone’s home, you expect that the premises is safe for visitors.
+When you visit another person’s property, whether it is a restaurant, grocery store, amusement park, or someone’s home, you expect that the premises are safe for visitors.
 If a property owner or occupier fails to warn others of hazardous conditions on their property and an accident occurs, they may be liable for damages.
 At Deldar Legal, the experienced premises liability attorneys have represented many clients throughout California in their claims for compensation following an accident on another person’s property.
 Call or contact us today to learn more and schedule a free evaluation of your case.

 California Premises Liability Laws

-California law imposes a duty on all property owners and occupiers to keep their premises in a reasonably safe condition for others.
+California law imposes a duty on all property owners and occupiers to keep their premises reasonably safe for others.
 This duty of care extends to anyone who owns, leases, occupies, or controls the property.
-Examples of parties liable in a premises liability lawsuit include homeowners, business owners, tenants or renters, property management companies, parent companies, retail centers, restaurants, amusement parks, stores, bars, and theaters.
+Parties liable in a premises liability lawsuit include homeowners, business owners, tenants or renters, property management companies, parent companies, retail centers, restaurants, amusement parks, stores, bars, and theaters.

 Unlike other states that differentiate between the type of visitor to the property, California law does not.
 Under the law, those responsible for a premises have an affirmative duty to fix hazardous conditions and warn visitors of possible dangers on the property.
 An owner or occupier must exercise ordinary care in maintaining the property and cannot use ignorance of an issue as an excuse.
 When determining whether a person knew or should have known about the hazard, the court will consider the following factors: